Table of Contents

 Prevents waterborne diseases

 Since the distillation process eradicates contaminants, you will have cleaner and healthier water to consume.
-Additionally, you can have a water supply that’s free of toxic elements, especially known carcinogenic ones.
+You can also have a water supply free of toxic elements, especially known carcinogenic ones.

 Natural detoxification

-Distilled water helps the kidney clean out metabolic wastes by the means of urination.
-Water is known to be the best detoxifying fluid.
+Distilled water helps the kidney clean out metabolic wastes through urination.
+In addition, water is known to be the best detoxifying fluid.

 Good for immunocompromised individuals

 There are a lot of pathogens that can linger in untreated water.
-Thus, if anyone in your household is immunocompromised, make sure to provide them with distilled water to decrease the chances of infection.
+Thus, if anyone in your household is immunocompromised, provide them with distilled water to decrease the chances of infection.

 Better taste